HELP My Etsy Listing Stopped Selling — What Should I Do?

 If you go with Shopify, then the hosting is included in your plan and you can grab your domain name directly with them too.
 They don’t offer email hosting but you can still set up your email address to redirect to a gmail account for example.

-You need a way to accept payments on your website.
-In other words: a payment gateway.
+Next it’s time to decide how you will accept payments on your website – in other words, a payment gateway.

 Here again, I won’t go into the details of all the different options available but here are a few key points: